Towards a Taxonomy of Software Log Smells: Study Design

 We conducted step~1 using several techniques.
-The first activity in this step was extracting the initial list of issues from the raw data, which was done by one author.
-We (loosely) aggregated the issues presented in the papers using the \textit{open coding} technique.
-This is a technique used, for example, in grounded theory studies~\citep{stol_grounded_2015} to extract data points from raw data and categorize them.
-To explore suitable categories for the issues while refining them, we conducted an \textit{open card sort}~\citep{spencer_card_2009}, involving all the authors.
+Author 1 first formed an initial set of 51 issues based on the extracted data using open coding, a grounded-theory technique for extracting and categorizing data from raw data~\citep{stol_grounded_2015}.
+To identify and refine appropriate issue categories, all authors participated in an open card‑sorting exercise~\citep{spencer_card_2009}.
 In an open card sort, participants receive cards with words on them and are asked to group the cards based on their own criteria; there are no pre-defined groups (i.e., open), and the participants need to define their own categories.
-Open card sorting can reveal different ways of categorizing the data, as the participants might sort the cards in very different ways.
-In the card sort conducted for this step, each issue was a single card, and each author did the sort independently using an online platform\footnote{\url{https://provenbyusers.com/}}.
+Open card sorting can reveal different ways of categorizing the data, as participants might sort the cards in very different ways.
+In the card sort conducted for this step, each issue was a single card, and each author independently completed the sort using an online platform\footnote{\url{https://provenbyusers.com/}}.
 Before doing the sort, the authors agreed that our categorization should be relevant to logging issues.
-For example, an existing categorization of ``why, where, what, and how to log'' \citep{gu_logging_2023} would not be suitable for our study, as it is more focused on the process of logging rather than the issues of logging.
-After conducting the open card sort, the results were discussed among all authors, and the main categories were decided based on the discussion.
+For example, an existing categorization of ``why, where, what, and how to log'' \citep{gu_logging_2023} would not be suitable for our study, as it is more focused on the process of logging than on the issues of logging.
+The card sort resulted in several different ways of categorization.
+The proposed categories included, for example, ``logging process'', ``log management'', and ``dual nature''; the list of issues and the card sort results are provided in the replication package.
+We compared the results and discussed which categories would be the most appropriate for the RQs of this paper.
+Through these discussions, we decided to use three categories: ``Causes of log smells'', ``Log smells'', and ``Consequences of log smells''.
+The categories were chosen as they answer the RQ and allow us to identify log smells, as well as their causes and consequences, which help better understand their evolution.
+Specifically, we defined the categories as follows: \begin{itemize} \item \textbf{Causes of log smells}: Issues that can lead to log smells.
+The issues in the group are not necessarily directly visible in the logging code or log files, but they are aspects of the project that, if not managed properly, will lead to log smells. \item \textbf{Log smells}: Issues in the logging code or the actual logs that might cause problems but do not affect the functionality of the project.
+Smells are generally considered indicators of underlying technical debt.
+A more detailed description of log smells is given in Section~\ref{sec:bg-log-smells}. \item \textbf{Consequence of log smells}: Issues created by logging code, log file, or the logging system that are affected by log smells over time.
+We consider only direct issues caused by the log smells and exclude issues that are affected but not directly caused by log smells, such as logs that are useless for failure analysis. \end{itemize}